 In 1855, a recipe called “Baked Alaska Apple Pie” appeared in Mary Hodgson’s “The Philadelphia Housewife.”
 She instructed readers to fill the centre of apples with vanilla ice cream, top with meringue and bake.

 One less documented story concerns a Chinese delegation staying at the Grand Hotel in Paris in 1886.
-Though today there are at least 3 Grand Hotels in Paris, presumably the one meant is the one built in 1862 near the Paris Opera.
+Though today there are at least three Grand Hotels in Paris, presumably the one meant is the one built in 1862 near the Paris Opera.
 Chinese cooks accompanying the delegation reputedly swapped recipes with the chefs at the hotel and taught the French about baking “ices” in a pastry crust.
 This story comes from a daily food column written by Baron Leon Brisse that appeared on 6 June 1866 in the newspaper La Liberté (edited at the time by Emile de Girardin.)

 These early versions that had the ice cream enclosed in pastry crust instead of meringue used a very thin, light pastry that could cook and crisp up before the ice cream could get warm.